 An ATS scorecard to help you shortlist apps according to factors such as features and pricing

-GetApp's hiring blog which gives tips on recruitment strategies and process innovation.
+GetApp's hiring blog that gives tips on recruitment strategies and process innovation

 This research is based on a survey of 400 recruiters and 300 job seekers in North America.
 The survey was carried out in September 2017.